Where to Stay in Milford Sound

 Check Milford Sound Lodge on:

-For a more boutique experience, Fiordland Discovery offers an overnight cruise on the luxurious Fiordland Jewel.
+For a more boutique luxury experience, Fiordland Discovery offers an overnight cruise on the luxurious Fiordland Jewel.
 The catamaran feature just nine climate-controlled cabins all with ensuite bathrooms.
-The experience includes two cruises of Milford Sound, a three-course fine dining dinner, continental and cooked breakfast, kayak hire, tender excursions and a topdeck hot tub.
-See more experiences like this in the 5 Luxury Activities in Milford Sound.
+The experience includes various overnight and multi-day cruises of Milford Sound and other fiords, a three-course fine dining dinner, continental and cooked breakfast, kayak hire, tender excursions and a topdeck hot tub.
+See more experiences like this in the 5 Best Luxury Activities in Milford Sound.

 Check Cascade Creek Campsite on: